Pork: Consumption patterns

-Pigs are the most widely eaten animal in the world, accounting for about 36% of meat production worldwide.
+Pigs are the second most widely eaten animal in the world, accounting for about 34% of meat production worldwide.
 As a result, large numbers of pork recipes have been developed throughout the world.
 Jamón, made from the hind legs of a pig, is the most well-known Spanish dry-cured ham.
 Feijoada, the national dish of Brazil (also served in Portugal), is traditionally prepared with pork trimmings: ears, tail and feet.

 According to the USDA's Foreign Agricultural Service, nearly 100 million metric tons of pork were consumed worldwide in 2006 (preliminary data).
 Increasing urbanization and disposable income has led to an uprising in pork consumption in China, where 2006 consumption was 20% higher than in 2002, and a further 5% increase projected in 2007.
 In 2015 recorded total 109.905 million metric tons of pork were consumed worldwide.
 By 2017, half the world's pork was consumed in China.

 Worldwide pork consumption

 Asian pork consumption

 Pork is popular throughout eastern Asia and the Pacific, where whole roast pig is a popular item in Pacific Island cuisine.
 It is consumed in a great many ways and highly esteemed in Chinese cuisine.
 Currently China is the world's largest pork consumer, with pork consumption expected to total 53 million metric tons in 2012, which accounts for more than half of global pork consumption.

 In China, pork is preferred over beef for economic and aesthetic reasons; the pig is easy to feed and is not used for labour.
 The colours of the meat and the fat of pork are regarded as more appetizing, while the taste and smell are described as sweeter and cleaner.
 It is also considered easier to digest.
 In rural tradition, pork is shared to celebrate important occasions and to form bonding.
 In China, pork is so important that the nation maintains a "strategic pork reserve".
 Red braised pork (hong shao rou), a delicacy from Hunan Province, was one of Mao Zedong's favorite dishes.
 Other popular Chinese pork dishes are sweet and sour pork, bakkwa, and charsiu.

 In the Philippines, due to 300 years of Spanish colonization and influence, lechon, which is an entire roasted suckling pig, is a national delicacy.